raganwald/raganwald.github.com/_posts/2023-05-11-observations.md

 # ~Air~ Supply

 - Interrupting people to tell them I know something about what they are telling me is rude, even if I tell myself I'm sharing something they may find inteersting.
-If it's that interesting, I can tell them later.
+If it's that interesting, I can tell them later. _Task_: Make a note of when I do this.
-- Jokes, banter, and humour of any kind on the flightline is succumbing to the thirst.
-Continue to write them all down, it forces attention and leverages the Hawthorne Effect.
+- Jokes, banter, and humour of any kind on the flightline is succumbing to the thirst. _Task_: Continue to write them all down, it forces attention and leverages the Hawthorne Effect.
+- I have the last word more than 50% of the time...
+Nearly 100% actually.
+That's addictive behaviour. _Task_: After a ping is followed by a pong, be intentional about whether further communication is required, or if I'm just trying to slake the thirst.

 # The Path